Chapter 16. Using Libraries with GCC

 rpath is found in the program’s executable file, the runtime linker will use the

 LD_LIBRARY_PATH environment variable.
-The value of this variable must be changed for each program according to the path where the shared library objects are to be found.
+The value of this variable must be changed for each program according to the path where the shared library objects are located.

 To run the program without

-rpath set, with libraries present in path library_path:
+rpath set, with libraries present in the library_path, execute:

 $ export LD_LIBRARY_PATH=library_path:$LD_LIBRARY_PATH $ ./program